anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.3"></a>
 ## 1.3 Principles
-The Reference Model specifications conform with the overall principles defined in the preface chapter [Cloud iNfrastructure Telco Taskforce](../../common/chapter00.md#2.0).
+The Reference Model specifications conform with the overall principles defined in [Cloud iNfrastructure Telco Taskforce](../../common/chapter00.md#2.0).

 <a name="1.4"></a>
 ## 1.4 Definitions/Terminology